Augustus John: War

 In December 1917 John was attached to the Canadian forces as a war artist and made a number of memorable portraits of Canadian infantrymen.
-The result was to have been a huge mural for Lord Beaverbrook and the sketches and cartoon for this suggest that it might have become his greatest large-scale work.
+The result was intended to be a huge mural for Lord Beaverbrook, and the surviving sketches and cartoon suggest that it might have become his greatest large-scale work.
 However, like so many of his monumental conceptions, it was never completed.
 As a war artist, John was allowed to keep his beard; according to Wyndham Lewis, John was "the only officer in the British Army, except the King, who wore a beard."
 After two months in France he was sent home in disgrace after taking part in a brawl.
 Lord Beaverbrook, whose intervention saved John from a court-martial, sent him back to France where he produced studies for a proposed Canadian War Memorial picture, although the only major work to result from the experience was Fraternity.
 In 2011, the Duke and Duchess of Cambridge finally unveiled this mural at the Canadian War Museum in Ottawa.
 This unfinished painting, The Canadians Opposite Lens, is 12 feet high by 40 feet long.

 "Artist John," on a 1928 Time magazine cover.